FAQ

 What age ranges do you work with (men, women, couples)?

-If you are looking for therapy for a child under the age of 12, please note that we will strongly encourage frequent family therapy sessions in addition to individual skill building.
+If you are looking for therapy for a child under the age of 12, please note that I will strongly encourage frequent family therapy sessions in addition to individual skill building.

-For teens, we often find that individual skill building is best supported with an open and nonjudgmental parent on board, so you may be asked to conference with your child’s therapist in session or through email and phone calls from time to time.
+For teens, I often find that individual skill building is best supported with an open and nonjudgmental parent on board, so you may be asked to join in your child’s session from time to time.

 What do you actually do in session with clients (modalities)?